Spatial anisotropies from long wavelength scalar and tensor modes: Second derivatives of metric fluctuations

 \section{Second derivatives of metric fluctuations}

 Moving forward, we now prove that a perturbed FLRW solution is locally equivalent to a Bianchi universe.
-That is, keeping terms up to $\mathcal{O}(\nabla^2)$ in the gradient expansion of tensor and scalar perturbations, the metric is indistinguishable from a subset of Bianchi metrics with small curvature and anisotropies, namely, models V, I and IX (see Table~\ref{tab:bianchi-types}).
+That is, keeping terms up to $\mathcal{O}(\nabla^2)$ in the gradient expansion of tensor and scalar perturbations, we show that the metric \eqref{eq:starting-metric} is indistinguishable from a subset of Bianchi metrics with small curvature and anisotropies, namely, models I, V and IX (see Table~\ref{tab:bianchi-types}).